HexxoGit/VendingMachineChallenge/README.md

 ## How to operate the vending machine

-Afrer registering a user("/api/user"), it is necessary to log in trough ("/api/login") since most of all endpoints require authentication username that comes from JWT token.
+Afrer registering a user("/api/user"), before logging in, it is necessary to add 1 or more roles to the corresponding user, then log in trough ("/api/login").
+Note: if role changes, user needs to log in again.
+Since most of the endpoints require the authentication username, that comes from JWT acess token(refresh token not yet functional), it is necessary to passe the token in the header with
+- **KEY** Authorization
+- **Value** Bearer {TOKEN}

 By default, the roles BUYER and SELLER are registered on the database.

 ### OpenAPI